Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces

-Throughout, we use $d_{\cS},d_{\cA}$ to denote dimensions of the state-space and the action-space respectively, and $d:=d_{\cS}+d_{\cA}$.~In episodic RL for Lipschitz MDPs, the regret is known to scale as $\ctO\big(K^{1 - \deff\inv}\big)$\footnote{$\ctO$ suppresses poly-logarithmic dependence in $K$ or $T$.}, where $K$ is the number of episodes, while $\deff$ is the effective dimension associated with the \textit{underlying MDP} and the \textit{algorithm}.~For example, a naive algorithm that uses a fixed discretization has $\deff=d+2$~\citep{song2019efficient}.
+Throughout, we use $d_{\cS},d_{\cA}$ to denote the dimensions of the state-space and the action-space respectively, and $d:=d_{\cS}+d_{\cA}$.~In episodic RL for Lipschitz MDPs, the regret is known to scale as $\ctO\big(K^{1 - \deff\inv}\big)$\footnote{$\ctO$ suppresses poly-logarithmic dependence in $K$ or $T$.}, where $K$ is the number of episodes, while $\deff$ is the effective dimension associated with the \textit{underlying MDP} and also importantly the \textit{algorithm}.~A naive algorithm that uses a fixed discretization has $\deff=d+2$~\citep{song2019efficient}.